devrev/snap-in-examples/8-external-github-webhook/README.md

 npm run lint:fix
 ```

-### Deploying snap-ins
+### Activating snap-ins
-Once you are done with the testing, run the following commands to deploy your snap-in:
+Once you are done with the testing, run the following commands to activate your snap-in:

 1. Authenticate to devrev CLI
 ```